Agricultural Sciences & Natural Resources

-Students wishing to declare a minor, must file a new C-D-M-A (College-Degree-Major-Adviser) form with the Dean’s Office prior to filing for graduation if the minor is exactly the same as that published in the student’s Undergraduate Bulletin.
+Students wishing to declare a minor, must file a new C-D-M-A (College-Degree-Major-Advisor) form with the Dean’s Office prior to filing for graduation if the minor is exactly the same as that published in the student’s Undergraduate Bulletin.
 If there are any variations from the published minor, then the student must file the “Revision of Minor” form with the Dean’s Office.

 A student with a degree leading to a bachelor of science degree who wants to obtain a minor in a department in the College of Arts and Sciences should use the following procedure in making his/her request:

-1. In consultation with the adviser, prepare the list of courses required for either Plan A or Plan B in the chosen minor as indicated in the College of Arts and Sciences section of this bulletin.
+1. In consultation with the advisor, prepare the list of courses required for either Plan A or Plan B in the chosen minor as indicated in the College of Arts and Sciences section of this bulletin.
 Plan A indicates a single minor; Plan B indicates two minors with fewer hours in each subject than the number required for a single minor.

 2. Submit the C-D-M-A form for the minor to the CASNR Dean’s Office prior to the deadline for submitting the application for graduation.

-Students who have questions related to the minor after it is declared should consult an adviser in the college through which it is offered.
+Students who have questions related to the minor after it is declared should consult an advisor in the college through which it is offered.
 The minor will be recorded on the student’s transcript.